dku-plant-futures/dku-plant-futures.github.io/_posts/2024-09-02-how-not-to-die-chapter-01.markdown

 ---
 layout: post
-title:  "📚 Book Club: How Not to Die From Heart Disease (Chapter 1)"
+title:  "📚 Book Club: How Not to Die From Heart Disease (Chapter 1 of How Not to Die)"
 date:   2024-08-31 20:00
 categories: events
 ---